top of page

 Let's explore what information bookkeepers typically need from contractors:

-• Invoices and Receipts: If you've billed a client or paid for materials, these documents are essential.
-Your bookkeeper uses them to keep track of money coming in and going out.
+• Invoices and receipts: Whether you've billed a client for a completed phase or paid a supplier for materials, these documents are the foundation of your bookkeeping.
+Your bookkeeper needs them to track job costs and keep accounts payable and receivable accurate.

 How to Provide “Secured” Bank Account Access to Your Bookkeeper